I love writing about a wide variety of things, from the fascinating to the absurd.

 Zombies score victory points by killing civilians, make you lose missions, and infecting more territories.
 However, they cannot spread into "won" or "captured" territories.
 They can, however, appear randomly into 'disputed' (grey) territories, and if you get "level 4" infestations, that will spread into adjacent territories as well.

 The elements, starting from upper left corner, going counter-clockwise:

-The options menu -- allows you concede, restart, save game, etc.
+- The options menu: allows you to concede, restart, save game, etc.

 Strategy on the Map Screen / Meta Game

 Choosing which mission to tackle is extremely important, as it will affect the rest of your game, esp. in the long games.

 You will always have a rescue heli, but the availability of the rest of the units will depend on random factors.
 For organization, I've classified the units as "offensive" and "defensive" units.

 - zed bait

 If you only have defensive units, or merely ONE offensive unit, you cannot hope to hold back the tide of zeds, thus, your objective is to delay the zeds for civilians to escape.
 As such, you should only attempt level 1 missions.
 When your mercenaries are experienced, then you may be able to handle level 2 or level 3 missions.
 But do NOT tackle level 3 and 4 missions without some VERY good artillery and level 5 (or higher) mercenaries.

 There is an exception: if you have the "elephant bird test" mission, where you have just one "elephant bird gun", that gun is so good you can easily handle a level 4 infestation (assuming you didn't get the bad luck of having been surrounded by gas line buildings).